Phreak87/OilMeter/README.md

-If you have problems with ESP-restarts then please consider that the burner needs a high voltage to start burning. this high voltage can be transmitted via the wires and causes the esp to restart. to avoid this you can take a foil (or some tabac-box) to isolate the esp and network cables for the sensor.
+If you have problems with ESP-restarts then please consider that the burner needs a high voltage to start burning. this high voltage can be transmitted via the wires and causes the esp to restart. to avoid this you can take a foil (or some tabac-box) to isolate the esp and network cables to isolate the sensor wires.
 Make sure you put the isolation material with a extra-wire to any ground in your house.

+To make good measures you need to know the actual tank volume. you can do this by estimate based on the height of the oil in the tank or you start from scratch if the tank is filled up to its maximum. after the first refill you can adapt your values based on whats really used vs. whats refilled.

 ## Pictures